sysgears/selenium-automation-bundle/docs/Introduction to Data Driven Testing.md

 In this guide, you'll know more about our implementation of the Data Driven Testing pattern, and you'll run a demo DDT test.

-## Why Data Driven Testing Is Important
+## Why Data Driven Testing?

-Think of writing a test that verifies a registration form by feeding 50 or more test users (objects with properties `username`, `email`, `password`, and `passwordRepeat`).
-Using those 50 test user objects, you'll be able to check how the application handles registration if various user names, emails, and passwords were entered into the form.
+Imagine that you need to test an ecommerce website.
+The website supports two currencies &ndash; dollar and euro; offers three types of discounts &ndash; 5%, 10%, and 15%; and provides nine product groups.
+Overall, you get 54 combinations to test (2 currencies * 3 discount types * 9 product groups is 54), and your task is to test all them to find out whether the application correctly calculates the amount that the buyer will have to pay.

+In the end, you'll need to create separate objects with a currency, discount, and product group for each combination.

-That's what Data Driven Testing is about: DDT means testing your application using huge sets of data to understand how the application handles different user inputs and what outputs it gives for those inputs.
+That's what Data Driven Testing is about.
+You don't write a dozen test cases to test a feature in your application, but you use a dozen test objects with different data to feed to a single test case.
+In DDT, the element that helps to find a defect is _the data_ rather than the test scenarios.
+Using large sets of data will help you understand how the application handles different user inputs and what outputs it gives for those inputs.

+## Data Driven Testing in Real Life

-DDT is an important part of testing as it helps to determine how stable is an application.
-But DDT also leads to headaches when you add sets of test data directly in your tests.
+DDT often leads to headaches when you add sets of test data directly in your tests.
 And if your test objects with data are complex, meaning they can include other objects, managing them becomes even more difficult.

 You may hardcode the test data in your test classes, but whenever you decide to change a property in an object, it'll take time to change the same property in others tests.
 Overall, handling test data scattered across dozens of files isn't the best approach to Data Driven Testing.

 What if you had all your sets of data stored in YAML files and be easily accessible from your tests?
-Selenium Automation Bundle makes that possible and helps you completely separate test data from your tests.
+TestNG gives you the possibility to feed data as two-dimensional array to your test classes.
+But Selenium Automation Bundle goes even further and helps you separate test data from your tests and arrange data in a way that you can avoid repeating them.

+With our mechanism for DDT:

+* You can localize data per test file
+* You don't need to connect to a database
+* You can request specific data from a YAML file

+Speaking of storing data in files, you can consider YAML files as your "database" that's much easier to access than a conventional relational (MySQL) or document-oriented (MongoDB) database.

-Let's discuss _how_ Selenium Automation Bundle simplifies handling the large data sets.
+Let's discuss _how_ Selenium Automation Bundle simplifies handling the large data sets for data-driven testing.

 ### Selenium Automation Bundle Mechanism for Data Driven Testing

-Our mechanism for writing data-driven tests is built around the TestNG functionality, more specifically, the [Data Providers].
-We've created several custom classes and annotations that help you build your requests for data from YAML files.
-Here are they:
+Our mechanism for writing data-driven tests is built around the TestNG the [Data Providers].
+Armed with the power of Data Providers and our custom classes and annotations, you can easily retrieve data from YAML files in your tests.

+Here are the classes and annotations that we've developed for DDT:

-* The `DataLoader` class to load the data from YAML files;
+* `DataLoader`, the class that loads test data from YAML files
-* The `DataMapper` class to transform loaded data to a `Map` or `List`;
+* `DataMapper`, the class that transforms loaded data to a `Map` or `List`
-* The `Locator`, `@Find`, and `@Query` annotations to specify data queries.
+* `Locator`, `@Find`, and `@Query`, the annotations for building data queries

-With our mechanism for DDT, you can:

-* Add and remove test data directly without the necessity to call database methods
-* Request an entire data set from a YAML file or only the specific test data
-* Create data objects with high level of complexity

-Speaking of storing data in files, you can consider YAML files as your "database" that's much easier to access than a conventional relational (MySQL) or document-oriented (MongoDB) database.
+We'll have a closer look at these components of the `data` module in a later section.
+For now, you can run your first data-driven test with Selenium Automation Bundle.

 ## Running a Data Driven Test